Submissions

 3. If you have cited your own research, please de-anonymize and include the full references in your revised manuscript.

-4. If you have used any figures, please ensure that we are given high quality, clear images (1200 dpi for line art, 600 dpi for grayscale and 300 dpi for colour).
+4. If you have used any figures, please ensure that we are given high quality, clear images (1200 dpi for line art, 600 dpi for grayscale, and 300 dpi for colour).

 Open Access Policy (including APC)

-Critical Gambling Studies is a diamond open access journal, meaning that authors will never be charged to submit or publish a manuscript through Critical Gambling Studies.
+Critical Gambling Studies is a diamond open-access journal, meaning that authors will never be charged to submit or publish a manuscript through Critical Gambling Studies.
 All articles are made available under a Creative Commons license, as indicated in the Copyright Notice at the bottom of the Submission guidelines.

 Editorial Handling